jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: What happens when Onslaught comes back from Singularity's **Pocket Dimension**?
 Does he keep the ATK/DEF and Health he gained from when he was recruited?

 A: If he is removed from the game and comes back, he is a 0/0 with 0 health.
-The Modifier created by Joint Consciousness can not track him between zones, so once he leaves play, it no longer applies.
-When he comes back into play, Joint Consciousness will not trigger.
+The Modifier created by **Joint Consciousness** can not track him between zones, so once he leaves play, it no longer applies.
+When he comes back into play, **Joint Consciousness** will not trigger.

+^(Source: FB Post - Chad Daniel)

+---

 # [Oz](http://vs.tcgbrowser.com/images/cards/big/TBB-019.jpg)
 *Set: The Buffy Battles*